Get Started

 What Technical Skills and Knowledge are Learned in LVN Programs?

 Vocational nursing is a demanding job with a wide range of duties, both physical and clerical.
-LVNs must have a solid foundation in nursing and medical training, as well as physical stamina, attention to detail, compassion, focus under pressure, effective communication, discretion, time management, and multi-tasking abilities.
+LVNs must have:

 A range of material is covered in vocational nursing school programs, from organic sciences to hands-on training, including various subjects which contribute to the myriad demands of providing quality patient care.